WELCOME TO THE WEST! Grand Teton and nearby Jackson, WY, give people an AMAZING feel for the American West.

 There are a few historical dude ranches in Grand Teton, but there is one that is currently operating!
 The Triangle X Ranch (now usually called a “guest ranch”) has been in operation since 1926, just prior to Grand Teton becoming a National Park.

-If you really want the western experience, check it out!
+If you really want the Western experience, check it out!

 Jackson Lake